anthonydwan/Kaggle-Tabular_Playground_Series_Jan_2021/README.md

 # Kaggle-Tabular_Playground_Series_Jan_2021
-predicting a continuous target based on number of features columns given in the data.
+Predicting a continuous target based on number of features columns given in the data.
+Below is a documentation of the changes and techniques tried/implemented for reference.

 ### <b>Attempt 1 (Submission 1): </b>